localstack/docs/content/en/user-guide/aws/iam/index.md

 make_bucket failed: s3://mybucket An error occurred (AccessDeniedException) when calling the CreateBucket operation: Access to the specified resource is denied
 {{< / command >}}

+As expected, the bucket creation fails with `AccessDeniedException`, as user `test` lacks the required permissions.
 Now switch to a **new terminal** (as IAM commands require admin access via the default user) and run these commands:
 {{< command >}}
 $ awslocal iam create-policy --policy-name p1 --policy-document '{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":"s3:CreateBucket","Resource":"*"}]}'
 ...